dyashkir/dyashkir.github.com/_posts/2012-01-05-Nodejs-tutorial-Part-3.md

 Final code can be seen in this repository [https://github.com/dyashkir/nodejs_tutorial_llc](https://github.com/dyashkir/nodejs_tutorial_llc)

-This should cover all of the basic requirements that we had, a lot of things here are not pretty, but they do work and amount of code is manageable with no configuration required and the only installation required is nodejs.
+This should cover all of the basic requirements that we had, a lot of things here are not pretty, but they do work and amount of code is manageable with no configuration required and the only installation required is Nodejs.

-I am planning to continue writing nodejs tutorials, perhaps expanding on this problem or playing with something else.
-Topics I am considering are loading static html instead of hardcoding, connecting to eventbrite service directly, showing how to deploy this on nodejitsu or heroku.
+I am planning to continue writing Nodejs tutorials, perhaps expanding on this problem or playing with something else.
+Topics I am considering are loading static html instead of hardcoding, connecting to Eventbrite service directly, showing how to deploy this on nodejitsu or heroku.
 If you have any ideas or request let me know.
 Cheers!